-(b) On the completion of trial, an unredacted copy of the voucher may be released, depending on whether an appeal is being pursued and whether the court determines that one or more of the interests listed in Guide, Vol 7A, § 520.50 require the redaction of information.
+(b) On the completion of trial, an unredacted copy summary payment amounts from the eVoucher system may be released, depending on whether an appeal is being pursued and whether the court determines that one or more of the interests listed in Guide, Vol 7A, § 520.50 require the redaction of information.

 The court will make an unredacted copy of the payment voucher available to the public unless it determines that one or more of the interests set forth in 18 U.S.C. § 3006A(d)(4)(D) and listed below justify limiting disclosure to the amounts approved for payment.

 (a) the protection of any person's Fifth Amendment right against self-incrimination;

 (b) the protection of the defendant's Sixth Amendment right to effective assistance of counsel;

 (d) the work product privilege of the defendant's counsel;

 (f) any other interest that justice may require (with the exception that for death penalty cases where the underlying alleged criminal conduct took place on or after April 19, 1995, the amount of the fees shall not be considered a reason to limit disclosure).